jambolo/advent-of-code-2025-visualizations/process.md

 No visualization depends on any other puzzle.
 Visualizers may reuse **generic animation/recording utilities**, but all puzzle-specific data formats, rendering logic, and theme decisions are unique per puzzle.

-A coding-capable LLM (Codex) performs all analysis and generates TypeScript visualization code.
+A coding-capable LLM (Claude Code) performs all analysis and generates TypeScript visualization code.
-The LLM **never** generates Rust code.
-You implement Rust logging manually according to the puzzle-specific specification.

 ---